SpryFox/DarkConfig/README.md

 ---------------

 Use the hot reloading to your advantage.
 Being able to see the results of your changes quickly is absolutely essential for game design iteration.
 While DarkConfig does a lot to help you do this, it can't do everything.

-* Don't copy values off of objects which are managed by DarkConfig.
+* Don't copy values off of objects that are managed by DarkConfig.
 Once you've copied the value of a variable, the copy won't be updated by DarkConfig when the config file changes.
-Instead, pass a reference to the DarkConfig-managed object to every place that needs it and refer to the field on it directly.
-There's no efficiency concern there.
+Instead, pass a reference to the object managed by DarkConfig and refer to the fields on it directly.
 See the PlaneCard structure in the demo for an example of what that looks like.
-* If you must copy values, set up listeners to take action when the config values change.
+* If you must copy values, set up listeners to take action when the config-driven values change.
 One reason you might have to do this is that you're setting the position on a Transform.
-Use the PostDoc technique to do this, see the documentation in Docs/types.md and the class PlaneCard in the demo.
+Use the PostDoc technique to do this; see the documentation in Docs/types.md and the class PlaneCard in the demo.

 Security
 ---------

 Whenever you're reading files, there's a chance that they could be maliciously constructed.
 In the past people have [devised exploits](https://www.sitepoint.com/anatomy-of-an-exploit-an-in-depth-look-at-the-rails-yaml-vulnerability/) that use a malicious YAML file to execute code within the process that is reading the file.
-While we're not aware of any such exploits affecting DarkConfig, neither have we done the work necessary to demonstrate that it's resistant to them.
+While we're not aware of any such exploits affecting DarkConfig, we also haven't done the work necessary to demonstrate that it's resistant to them.

 Thus far, we've only deployed DarkConfig for loading configs we author, on player computers/phones.
 In these situations, the worst case of file tampering means that the player gets control over a local process which they already had complete access to, so in our opinion the risk of a malicious YAML file does not increase the overall security risk.

-We do not recommend using DarkConfig to be the seed of a user-generated-content engine, where players load files created by others.
+We do not recommend using DarkConfig to seed a user-generated-content engine, where players load files created by others.
 That introduces the risk that a malicious file gets distributed to many computers and does something bad to them.
 For similar reasons, we also don't recommend loading files authored by untrusted sources on computers that you own.
-It would not be wise to implement a server modding engine using DarkConfig.
+It would not be wise to implement a modding engine using DarkConfig.

 A Note From The Spry Foxes